Misnad/FuzPad/README.md

 ## Goals

-- Provide a straightforward note management solution using a Bash script.
+- Provide a straightforward and minimalistic note management solution using a Bash script.
 - Ensure ease of use with intuitive commands and interface.

 ## Requirements